Frequently Asked Questions

 Parent and Student Q & A’s

-How do Stoughton /JEDI Virtual courses (SASD/JEDI) serve the home-schooled student?
+How do Stoughton /JEDI Virtual courses (SASD/JEDI) serve the student?

-Students enrolled in SASD/JEDI are attending a public school.
-However, they do their schooling at home.
+Students enrolled in SASD/JEDI are attending a public school, but do so virtually.
 SASD/JEDI offers a Board-approved comprehensive middle and high school curriculum that is aligned to Wisconsin standards and is accessible to students online.
 SASD/JEDI students are guided by a Personal Education Plan.
 The plan is cooperatively developed by the student, the parent, and a SASD/JEDI staff representative.
 This planning process gives much more parental control regarding course selection, learning site, and learning pace.